 How long do we retain personal data?

-We retain customer data during the customer relationship and as long as necessary to fulfil our legal obligations, such as those stemming from the Accounting Act or the Act on Preventing Money Laundering and Terrorist Financing.
+We retain customer and business partner data during the customer/contractual relationship and as long as necessary to fulfil our legal obligations, such as those stemming from the Accounting Act or the Act on Preventing Money Laundering and Terrorist Financing.
 After fulfilling the assignment, we may contact you to gather information on how we succeeded and whether we can assist you in another assignment.